 In order to prevent identity theft, you should shred all documents, containing personal information of any sort, instead of throwing them away.
 Next time you’re about to throw such a document in the trash, remember this.

-This is applied for situations when someone is literally staring over your shoulder to see your credentials.
+This is applied to situations when someone is literally staring over your shoulder to see your credentials.
 It is most effective in crowded places.
 Research shows that 91% of global visual hacking attempts were successful.

 You should use biometrics when possible instead.
-Avoid having to input your personal information when there are people behind you, or a camera has visual of your screen.
+Avoid having to input your personal information when there are people behind you, or a camera has a visual of your screen.
 One key way to protect your identity is by being aware of your surroundings.